Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 5. Samburu National Reserve

-Apart from those, the reserve is a bird’s paradise harboring over 450 different bird species, such as the Somali Ostrich, Secretary Bird, different kinds of Eagles, and Vulturine Guinea Fowl, among others.
+Apart from those, the reserve is a bird’s paradise harbouring over 450 different bird species, such as the Somali Ostrich, Secretary Bird, different kinds of Eagles, and Vulturine Guinea Fowl, among others.

 The best bird watching Kenya spots in Samburu National Reserve are Ewaso Nyiro riverbanks, the savanna open areas, the rocky cliffs, and the acacia scrublands.